 - Prior knowledge is persistent.
 People don’t change their schemas simply because an expert or instructor says something else is true.
 An existing schema can hinder learning new information.

 - Prior knowledge is always the beginning of new knowledge; new knowledge builds on existing knowledge.

 - In order to communicate with someone, you need to find a common language based on prior knowledge.

 What are some ways to “read the minds” of a target population?
-As it relates to what is being taught:

 - Observe them performing related tasks at work